rocheseb/ginput/README.md

 arg8: (optional) altitude (meters)

+arg9: (optional) full path to directory where data will be saved (save_path/fpit will be created), defaults to GGGPATH/models/gnd

+arg10: (optional) full path to the directory where ncep/geos/merra files are located, defaults to GGGPATH/ncdf

 A custom site location can be given, in that case arg6,arg7, and arg8 must be specified and a site name must be made up for arg2

 add 'mute' in the command line (somwehere after arg1) and there will be no print statements other than warnings and error messages

 ### Input files ###

-The fpglob or fpitglob modes expect two files in GGGPATH/ncdf containing concatenated 3-hourly files for surface and multi-level data, the concatenated files need to be generated beforehand
+The fpglob or fpitglob modes expect two files in 'ncdf_path' containing concatenated 3-hourly files for surface and multi-level data, the concatenated files need to be generated beforehand

 e.g.